César Miranda

 César R. Miranda Rodríguez (born in Coamo, Puerto Rico), is an attorney and former Secretary of Justice of Puerto Rico.
 Miranda was formerly Vice President of the Puerto Rico Telephone Company and Chief of Staff for governor Sila María Calderón.
 Miranda substituted for Luis Sánchez Betances after Sánchez Bentances resigned effective December 31, 2013.
-He holds a bachelor's degree in Business Administration with a concentration in Management and Accounting from the University of Puerto Rico, Río Piedras Campus and a Juris Doctor degree from Rutgers Law School in New Jersey.
+Miranda Rodríguez served as deputy secretary of Justice during the second administration of Governor Rafael Hernández Colón in the 1980s when Héctor Rivera Cruz led the agency.
+He was a law professor UPR School of Law.
+He holds a bachelor's degree in Business Administration with a concentration in Management and Accounting from the University of Puerto Rico and a Juris Doctor degree from Rutgers University–Camden in New Jersey.